Chapter 4: Construction Details, Section 19: Earthwork

 During borrow excavation, the resident engineer’s duties include the following:

 - Make measurements and keep adequate records for progress and final payment.

-- When material is to be paid for by the ton, ensure there is sufficient moisture testing to determine pay quantities.
+- When material is to be paid for by the ton, make sure there is sufficient moisture testing to determine pay quantities.
 For more information, refer to Section 9-1.02D, “Quantities of Aggregate and Other Roadway Materials,” of the Standard Specifications.

-- Ensure the contractor submits the necessary documents covering possible local material sources.
+- Verify that the contractor submits the necessary documents covering possible local material sources.
 For details, refer to Section 3-6, “Control of Materials,” of this manual.

 Test the shoulder backing materials for meeting the specification.
-Ensure the compaction is adequate.
+Check that the compaction is adequate.
 Make sure the shoulder backing is completed within 5 days after placement of adjacent new surfacing.

-SEG material can be damaged easily if mishandled during construction.
-During placement of SEG, the resident engineer should ensure that the product has been installed correctly by adhering to the following installation requirements:
+Subgrade enhancement geosynthetic (SEG) material can be damaged easily if mishandled during construction.
+During placement of SEG, the resident engineer should check that the product has been installed correctly by adhering to the following installation requirements:

-- SEG shall be placed directly on a cleared surface along the alignment to the limits shown on the plans.
-The surface to receive the geogrid or geotextile, immediately prior to placing, shall conform to the elevation tolerance and cross slopes as specified in the plans.
+- SEG must be placed directly on a cleared surface along the alignment to the limits shown on the plans.
+Immediately before placing the geogrid or geotextile, the surface to receive it must conform to the elevation tolerance and cross slopes as specified in the plans.

 - The subgrade to receive the SEG must conform to the compaction and elevation tolerance specified in Section 25-1.03B, “Subgrade,” of the Standard Specifications and project special provisions and must be free of loose or extraneous material and sharp objects that may damage the SEG during installation.

 - SEG must be handled and placed in accordance with the manufacturer's recommendations and pulled taut to form a wrinkle-free mat on the prepared surface.